nitishparkar/sublime-xml-prettifier/README.md

 Sublime XML Prettifier
 =============

 A plugin to make my daily job a bit easy.
-It uses ~~python's xml.dom.minidom~~ [XmlFormatter](https://pypi.python.org/pypi/XmlFormatter/) to prettify selected xml.
-Select the xml and press ctrl + shift + f to prettify it.
-(I have added Key Bindings for Linux)
+It uses [XmlFormatter](https://pypi.python.org/pypi/XmlFormatter/) to prettify selected xml.
+Select the xml and press ctrl + shift + f to prettify it (I have added Key Bindings for Linux).
+You can also select xml, right click and choose "Prettify XML" from the context menu.

 You may have to follow the following steps to make the plugin work